 Then use the straightener brush following the same style.
 Pull it gently and slowly through your hair from the roots to the tips as if you are brushing with a normal hair brush.
 You may have to go over very curly sections a couple of times to get it straight.
 As you brush, the heat works to take out the frizz and curls, leaving your hair looking straight and glossy.

 Variable settings – First, look for a device that has variable temperature settings.
 These are very versatile and can suit a range of hair types in a family.
 Use a high temperature for extremely curly or frizzy hair, a medium temperature for normal hair and a low temperature for very fine hair or for young children.

 Safety next – Brushes heat up really fast, in a minute or less, so you don’t have to remember to switch them on long before the time which is a great time saving feature.
 Some of these devices offer an automatic turn-off function when the brush has not been used for certain amount of time.
 This is a great safety feature in any home and is a big plus for me.

 Price – these hair straightening brushes range from about $30 to $80.
 They all do the same job and more expensive does not always mean better in this case.
-The features are all very similar, so if you are starting out as a first timer, buy a cheaper one and see how it works for you before splashing out on a more expensive model.
+The best hair straightening brush has a very reasonable price in my opinion, however, the features are all very similar, so if you are starting out as a first timer, buy a cheaper one and see how it works for you before splashing out on a more expensive model.